minkphp/docs/en/index.rst

 SahiDriver
 ~~~~~~~~~~

-In order to talk with real browser through Sahi, you should install and
+In order to talk with a real browser through Sahi, you should install and
-configure the Sahi first:
+configure Sahi first:

 1. Download and run the Sahi jar from the `<http://sourceforge.net/projects/sahi/files/>`_
    and run it.
 It will run the installer, which will guide you through the
    installation process.

-2. Run sahi proxy before your test suites (you can start this proxy during
+2. Run Sahi proxy before your test suites (you can start this proxy during
    system startup):

     .. code-block:: bash